stryker-mutator/stryker4s/docs/CONFIGURATION.md

 **Default value:** `[]`
 **Mandatory:** No
 **Description:**
 With `test-filter` you configure the subset of tests to use for mutation testing.
+By default all tests are included.
-You can use wildcard pattern: `com.mypackage.*`
+You can use wildcard pattern: `com.mypackage.*`.

 You can *ignore* tests by adding an exclamation mark (`!`) at the start of an expression.

+Note: only supported in the sbt plugin.

 #### files